 They're facing questions about the fates of students involved and whether they knew about their parents' alleged acts.
 And, at a time of year when colleges are whittling down the mountain of applications and sending out acceptance letters, they're having to look for prospective students who might be connected to the scandal.

 Fifty people -- including Hollywood stars, top CEOs, college coaches and standardized test administrators -- allegedly took part in the scheme to cheat on tests and admit students to leading institutions as athletes, regardless of their abilities.
-At least eight universities are named in a federal indictment and criminal complaint.
+At least eight universities are referred to in a federal indictment and criminal complaint.

 William Rick Singer, the plot's accused mastermind, allegedly told prospective clients that he created a "side door" for wealthy families to get their children into top US colleges.
 Singer was paid roughly $25 million by parents to help their children get into the schools, the US attorney said.